Frequent Questions

 For pilots considering which flight training program best suits their career goals, Aerocadet offers three of the most popular and effective pathways across the United States, Canada, and the European Union.
 Each program is tailored to meet regional licensing requirements while maintaining the highest standards of safety, instruction, and career readiness.
 Whether you choose the FAA-based training in the U.S., the TCCA-licensed pathway in Canada, or the EASA-certified program in the EU, all three routes provide top-tier flight education, respected commercial and instructor licenses, and guaranteed pilot internships—ensuring a smooth transition from training to paid employment.

-Program type | Duration | Cost (USD) |
+| Program type | Duration | Cost (USD) |

-Pro-pilot program in the United States | 12 months | $88,675+ |
+| Pro-pilot program in the United States | 12 months | approx $78,000 |

-Pro-pilot program in Canada | 18 months | $88,550+ |
+| Pro-pilot program in Canada | 18 months | approx $88,000 |

-Pro-pilot program in Europe (recommended) | 18 months | $67,250 |
+| Pro-pilot program in Europe (recommended) | 18 months | approx $85,000 |

-Dubai has flexible accommodation options and for any budget!
+Flexible accommodation options and for any budget!

 Lets talk about your budget planning.
 We offer several solutions for student and pilot career development loans.

-Here, we’ll do our best to provide an accurate estimate of the total cost involved in the flyDubai Pathway program.
-The initial budget should include the assessment preparation phase, which covers Boeing 737 FTD simulator training, interview coaching conducted by active flyDubai airline captains, and the actual two-day assessment administered by CAE Dubai with flyDubai's authorization.
+Here, we’ll do our best to provide an accurate estimate of the total cost involved in the gulf airlines pathway program.
+The initial budget should include the assessment preparation phase, which covers Boeing 737 FTD simulator training, expert interview coaching provided by assessment prep consultants in Dubai, and the actual two-day assessment administered either by CAE Dubai (for gulf airlines) or for Emirates or Qatar at their respective HQs.
 We’ll also factor in the approximate cost of accommodation for the one-week period covering both preparation and assessment.
 If you pass the assessment, your budget will need to increase to include the GCAA ATPL theoretical exams—14 in total—and, subsequently, the full Boeing 737 type rating.
 At this point, you may return home or to your flight school to prepare for the exams.

 As previously mentioned, EASA ATPL holders typically require about two weeks of preparation, while those with FAA, TCCA, or other ICAO CPL backgrounds may need up to two or three months.
 Once prepared, you’ll return to Dubai to take the exams, which usually takes about one week since you can complete 2–3 subjects per day (each consisting of 20–30 questions).
 After passing all exams, you'll schedule your type rating, which will begin approximately 2–3 weeks later and take about two months to complete.
-Upon finishing the type rating, there may be a short waiting period—typically between one and three months—before you begin active training and employment with flyDubai.
+Upon finishing the type rating, there may be a short waiting period—typically between one and three months—before you begin active training and employment with the airline.
 You will not need to remain in Dubai during this interim and are free to return home or continue any existing employment until your start date is confirmed.
 Here is the estimated full cost of this program, with the phase-by-phase break-down:

 Phase 1: Before passing the assessment:

-Assessment preparation fees, Boeing 737 CBTs and actual assesssment, and GCAA exams preparation CBTs | $5,750 USD |
+| MCC course, assessment preparation fees, Boeing 737 CBTs and actual assesssment: | $11,250 USD |

-Phase 2: After passing the assessment:
+Phase 2: After passing the assessment, (not charged by Aerocadet):

-14 GCAA ATPL Exams: | $1,750 USD |
+| 14 GCAA ATPL Exams: | $1,750 USD |

-GCAA Class 1 Medical exam: | $800 |
+| GCAA Class 1 Medical exam: | $800.00 USD |

-flyDubai-specific Boeing 737NG type rating | $33,000 USD |
+| Boeing 737NG/MAX type-rating | $33,000 USD |

 We have a flexible payment schedule that does not require students to pre-pay for the program in advance.